Review Interface for Adding Users to Blogs

 The ideal would be able to search for a user by their name, username, OR email, which it seems is already possible in the auto-complete functionality.
 Though the current auto-complete is really helpful, the label 'E-mail' is deceiving.
 What about if it instructed you instead to 'Search existing Commons users by name, username, or email:'?

 It also looks like you can add multiple users at a time on this page -- should we highlight that functionality too, while we're at it?

-#3 Updated by Matt Gold over 6 years ago
+Updated by Matt Gold almost 9 years ago

 - Assignee changed from Samantha Raddatz to Boone Gorges